 Transitional rate of pension

-You cannot go back to your transitional rate if you start receiving the current rate.
+You can’t go back to the transitional rate once you get the current rate of pension.